 A lot has been written about how external factors affect your Google ranking, links to your website, comments elsewhere referring to you and so on.
-Much has been written about how good content matters to Google.
+Much has been written about verified result-delivery campaigns in 3 months and how good content matters to Google.
 While all that is true, what is often overlooked are a few simply fixed technical issues.
 Here are a few factors that might cause Google to fall out of love with your website.

 1. Slow websites – Google announced recently that they are actively penalising slow websites.
 Under 3 seconds is the considered the best time to aim for.
 You can check how fast your website loads with many online speed checkers, I personally use these three, all of which also offer comprehensive advice to help speed up your website.

 2. Broken links – Broken links, both to other pages of your website, and to external website, are annoying.
 What’s not so well know is that they are also something Google takes into account.
 You should check your website on a regular basis, at least once a week, to make sure that none of the links have broken.
 Websites you link to may sometimes change their structure, or be closed down.

 3. Empty Pages – or at least ones with little or very poor content.
 Google needs to know what your website is about in order to rank you in the search engines.
 Now, there is a trade off here, longer articles work better for Google, more text means they can work out better what your web page is about, but longer articles come with an attention deficit.
 Aim for around 300 words, more than that and you may loose your reader before they finish the article, and less than that means Google might not have enough to go on.
 Short sharp blog posts work well with readers, but may not be indexed so readily.
 If you have to have a longer article (this one is 765 words) break it down into bullet points, to keep peoples attention.